 As a resident of Pennsylvania, I have seen firsthand the benefits of the natural gas industry in our state.
 Marcellus Shale resources have brought about an affordable, clean burning source of energy that can be accessed here at home and exported abroad - offering extraordinary economic opportunity, creating jobs and setting our state apart as a world-class energy hub.

 You say that the industry needs to pay its "fair share."
-But the impact tax alone has collected $1 billion, critical funding that is distributed to every one of Pennsylvania's 67 counties.
+But the impact tax alone has collected more than $1.2 billion, critical funding that is distributed to every one of Pennsylvania's 67 counties.
 This is money that local governments have come to rely on to help pay for projects like road and bridge construction.
 Changing this tax structure which has worked to attract companies to our state is misguided, especially in a slow growth economy with unfavorable market conditions.

 I urge you to consider these facts as you debate whether to impose another natural gas tax.
 Pennsylvania has the good fortune of resources that can solidify our reputation as an energy leader and build a better future.
 As a business leader, you should realize that we need to invest in the infrastructure that will get the natural gas to market - not chase these companies into other shale-rich states that will offer them the environment they need to expand and hire.